mjgregoire/RNA-seq-pipeline/Pipeline.md

 **Purpose: Reproducible workflow for RNA-seq analysis.
 This project is currently in progress and will be updated regularly from Agust 2025 through and to November 2025**

 ## Log in to HPC and load conda
-Log in to HPC with OpenOnDemand GUI or via SSH.
+Log in to HPC with OpenOnDemand GUI or via SSH on your computer's terminal.

 To log in with SSH you need to create a specific key do this with the following:
 ```